jasononeil/hxpushstate/README.md

 Pushstate
 =========

 This is a haxe library wrapping the basic Pushstate functionality for Javascript.
-It allows you to update functionality
+It allows you to update the contents of the page, in an AJAX like way, while still updating the browser's history - so Forward, Back and Bookmark continue to function normally.

+The aim of this library is to give Haxe/JS very simple access to the underlying browser functionality, and to help with some very basic use-cases.

+We do not try to provide a fallback for older browsers currently.

 ### Installation